maickrau/ribotin/README.md

 - `ont-alns.gaf`: Aligned paths of ultralong ONT reads to `variant-graph.gfa`.
 Only if including ultralong ONT reads.
 - `loops.fa`: A list of individual rDNA morphs found in the ultralong ONT reads.
 Only if including ultralong ONT reads.
 - `morphs.fa`: A list of rDNA morph consensuses and their abundances.
 Only if including ultralong ONT reads.
+- `morphs.gaf`: The paths of the rDNA morph consensuses in `variant-graph.gfa`.
+Only if including ultralong ONT reads.